polrib/NeuralNetworksCourse/README.md

 # NeuralNetworksCourse
 Homework for the course NN for Data Science.
-Implementation of the paper Structured Sparsity Learning
+Implementation of the paper Learning Structured Sparsity in Deep Neural Networks, by Wei Wen et al.